saloot/ADS2025/index.md

 ## Grading
 * Homeworks: 40%
+    * Homeworks usually come with bonuses.
+These bonuses only apply to homeworks!

 * Final Project: 40%
     * 1st progress reports during the semester: 25 Points
-    * Final progress and notebook report: 55 Points
+    * Final progress and notebook report: 45 Points
-    * Final presentation on the last day of class: 20 Points
+    * Final presentation on the last day of class: 30 Points
-        * Of the 20 points of the presentation, 10 comes from other groups!
+        * Of the 20 points of the presentation, 15 comes from other groups!
 * Final Exam: 20%

-* *Bonus* of upto 5% for participation in a Kaggle contest!
+* *Bonus* of upto 6% for participation in contests!
 More on that later on
+    * Upto 3% points for participating in a Kaggle contest.
+    * Upto 3% points for a classwide challenge on a common dataset

 # Logistics
 * The course is divided into a lecture and a lab session each week.